jdberry/tag/README.md

 * Wherever a "tagname" is expected, a list of tags may be provided.
 They must be comma-separated.
 * Tag names may include spaces, but the entire tag list must be provided as one parameter: "tag1,a multiword tag name,tag3".
 * Because the comma is used to separate tag names, it may not be used in tags (we don't support escaping that comma yet).
-* For *match*, *find*, and *remove*, a tag name of '*' is the wildcard and will match any tag.
+* For *match*, *find*, *usage*, and *remove*, a tag name of '*' is the wildcard and will match any tag.
 An empty tag expression '' will match only files with no tags.
 * Wherever a "file" is expected, a list of files may be used instead.
 These are provided as separate parameters.
 * Note that directories can be tagged as well, so directories may be specified instead of files.
 * The --all, --enter, and --recursive options apply to --add, --remove, --set, --match, and --list, and control whether hidden files are processed and whether directories are entered and/or processed recursively.
 If a directory is supplied, but neither of --enter or --recursive, then the operation will apply to the directory itself, rather than to its contents.
-* The operation selector --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.
+* The operation selector --add, --remove, --set, --match, --list, --find, or --usage may be abbreviated as -a, -r, -s, -m, -l, -f, or -u respectively.
 All of the options have a short version, in fact.
 See see the synopsis above, or output from help.
 * If no operation selector is given, the operation will default to *list*.
 * A *list* operation will default to the current directory if no directory is given.
 * For compatibility with Finder, tags are compared in a case-insensitive manner.